qmk/qmk_firmware/docs/cli.md

 # QMK CLI

-This page describes how to setup and use the QMK CLI.
+This page describes how to set up and use the QMK CLI.

 # Overview